-Art has always been advocated as a medium of change, and in many ways, a necessity that shapes society in its freedom of expression and communication.
-It is this belief that Artsolute is founded upon - to design and develop programmes to empower the vulnerable while meeting the needs of specific communities based in ASEAN.
+Art has always been advocated as a medium of change and, in many ways, a necessity that shapes society in its freedom of expression and communication.
+It is this belief upon which Artsolute was founded — to design and develop programmes to empower the vulnerable, while meeting the needs of specific communities in ASEAN.

 So how does this work?

-Founder and Executive Director Terence Tan of Artsolute shares with us how it all came about.
+Terence Tan, the founder and executive director of Artsolute, shares with us how it all came about.

-Eventually, thanks to the opportunities my lecturers at NUS provided, I realised the gaps that lay in audience, youth, and artist development policies in Singapore.
-This resulted in Artsolute’s core directions to use arts and culture for social development, especially where opportunity is lacking.
+Eventually, thanks to the opportunities my lecturers at NUS provided, I realised the gaps that exist for the audience and youth, as well as in artist development policies, in Singapore.
+This resulted in Artsolute’s core mission to use the arts and culture for social development, especially where opportunity is lacking.

-Personally, I also loved puppetry as an art form because it didn’t take many resources for artist and audience to share a leap of the imagination.
+Personally, I also loved puppetry as an art form because it didn’t take many resources for the artist and audience to share a leap of the imagination.
 It is both economical and fantastic, and a testimony to our relationship with the things around us.
-I’ve also wondered where Singapore is in the grand scheme of things, and why so much of our national narrative, our time, and resources are spent on military defense.
-For that reason, I thought it was only right that Artsolute stayed open to developing works and artists in Southeast Asia, especially in the field of puppetry for social and societal development.
+I’ve also wondered where Singapore is in the grand scheme of things, and why so much of our national narrative, our time and resources are spent on military defence.
+For that reason, I thought it was only right that Artsolute stayed open to developing works and artists in South East Asia, especially in the field of puppetry for social and societal development.

 Share with us the beginnings of Artsolute.

-Artsolute started with the idea, by a couple of friends I was working with, that producers could do more for the development of young artists.
-One of the areas we were interested in was also, naturally, youth development, and later on, what kind of social impact and influence young people could lend.
-At the same time, the Goodman Arts Centre had just opened, therefore a studio/work space became a possible option.
-My experience volunteering with Audrey was also an influence, hence for a time, we were thinking of exploring audience and artist research, but very quickly we leaned towards practice, seeing the many advocates emerge in the same field.
+Artsolute started with the idea, from a couple of friends I was working with, that producers could do more for the development of young artists.
+One of the areas we were interested in was, naturally, youth development, and later on, the kind of social impact and influence young people could lend.
+At the same time, the Goodman Arts Centre had just opened, and therefore, a studio or work space became a possible option.
+My experience volunteering with Audrey was also an influence.
+Hence for a time, we thought about exploring audience and artist research, but we very quickly leaned towards practice, seeing the many advocates emerge in the same field.

 One difficult decision made, which turned out to be the right one, was to produce an ASEAN puppet festival in Singapore.
-While it didn’t directly lend itself to young artists’ development, its success led to a greater profile, especially in the field of puppetry, which led to our projects in local hospitals, disaster and poverty relief in Southeast Asia, and eventually, education for refugees.
-We kept inviting young and developing artists interested in community work and social good, so I suppose it worked itself out in the end.
+While it didn’t directly lend itself to young artists’ development, its success led to a greater profile, especially in the field of puppetry, which led to our projects in local hospitals, disaster and poverty relief in South East Asia, and eventually, education for refugees.
+We kept inviting young and developing artists interested in community work and social good.
+So I suppose it worked out in the end.

 What quality of art makes it such an ideal choice to work with the community?

-The arts, as a creative medium, is less finite in what is considered good or right.
-Mostly because it is a highly subjective medium of communication, but I believe that’s innate within us, to notice patterns, spaces, and gestures that are performative acts, whether or not it was successful or intentional.
-For the same reason, it’s not a very good examinable subject, but I think that’s alright, we're in a really volatile age anyway and we can’t possibly predict the solutions of tomorrow with yesterday’s measurements.
+The arts, as a creative medium, is less finite in what is considered good or right, mostly because it is a highly subjective medium of communication.
+But I believe that’s innate within us, to notice patterns, spaces and gestures that are performative acts, whether or not they were successful or intentional.
+For the same reason, it’s not a very good examinable subject, but I think that’s alright.
+We’re in a really volatile age anyway, and we can’t possibly predict the solutions of tomorrow with yesterday’s measurements.

-Thanks to the need to frame an artwork/performance, acceptance and empowerment for all community members become possible.
+Thanks to the need to frame an artwork or performance, acceptance and empowerment for all community members become possible.
 The act of drawing could be made special and interesting with some context behind the effort, and the process is appreciated as much as the art itself.
-And because it’s simply a matter of framing, the artistic process could be quite inclusive for everyone regardless of economic status.
-And while not everyone may have the interest to create something, community bonds may be developed in the act of viewing and understanding as well.
+And because it’s simply a matter of framing, the artistic process could be quite inclusive for everyone, regardless of economic status.
+And while not everyone may have the interest to create something, community bonds may be developed in the act of viewing and understanding.

-I understand that Artsolute’s work started right here in Singapore, before expanding into the Southeast Asian region.
+I understand that Artsolute’s work started right here in Singapore, before it expanded to South East Asia.
 What prompted the expansion?

-After the ASEAN puppet festival of 2012, it seemed the Southeast Asian puppeteers had much to achieve, and more to learn from our achievements in Singapore.
-At the same time, it was pretty clear that young audiences in Singapore had quite a bit to learn about the region we belong to and benefitted from.
+After the ASEAN puppet festival of 2012, it seemed the South East Asian puppeteers had much to achieve, and more to learn from our achievements in Singapore.
+At the same time, it was pretty clear that young audiences in Singapore had quite a bit to learn about the region we belong to and benefit from.
 The festival also brought a few of us really close to our ASEAN neighbours, having worked together for the week.
-When typhoon Yolanda/Haiyan happened, it dawned on me we had much to give back.
+When Typhoon Yolanda (Haiyan) happened, it dawned on me that we had much to give back.

 Since then, our work in ASEAN was fuelled by the constant creative and social development opportunities available.

-Nor was it difficult to seek youths in Singapore keen to explore and volunteer for some of the places they may have visited as student volunteers and youth leaders.
+Nor was it difficult to seek youths in Singapore who were keen to explore and volunteer in some of the places they may have visited as student volunteers or youth leaders.

 Artsolute works with a range of art forms.
-Do you find that some art forms work better with certain communities compared to others?
+Do you find that some art forms work better for certain communities?

 I would say its different circumstances.
-Naturally, interests in movement, visual arts, literature, theatre, music etc vary from person to person, but that’s just personalities and aptitudes.
+Naturally, interests in movement, visual arts, literature, theatre or music vary from person to person, but that’s just personalities and aptitudes.
 But we don’t really get to embrace the visual arts or film in a disaster-hit area, or music (effectively) in a hospital.